sayo-hs/heftia/benchmark/performance.md

 In the Throw/Catch benchmark, it is slightly faster than `effectful` in the fastest case, and at least 2x as fast as `polysemy` in the other cases.

+In the Ask/Local benchmark, it still outperforms `polysemy` and `fused-effects` in deep effect stack cases.

 Non-deterministic computations are somewhat slow;
 in cases with a shallow effect stack, they are about 5x slower than `fused-effects`.
 However, because their performance in terms of stack depth is better than that of `fused-effects`,